-Towns is not a Christian (he said he is ambivalent about religion), but he draws extensively on Christian iconography, most notably in the use of haloes to denote the sanctity of black life.
+Towns is not a Christian (he said he is ambivalent about religion), but he draws extensively on Christian iconography, most notably the halo, which he uses to denote the sanctity of black life.
 When I met him Tuesday I told him I can’t help but read his work through a Christian lens, and he said that’s great, that he welcomes diverse and particularized readings.

 Joy Cometh in the Morning